Thoracoabdominal Imaging Fellowship

 Conferences and Tumor Boards

-There is a weekly Monday morning conference designed for the fellows in the body section.
+There are regular fellow learning conferences dedicated to fellow-level topics.
 The typical conference consists of 2-3 interesting cases with extensive discussion.
 At times, the conference will consist of a didactic presentation by one of the fellows or abdominal imaging faculty, or a discussion of ongoing research or other projects.

 Fellows will also participate in the U of MN radiology clinical conferences and tumor boards.
 This is a critically important component of the fellowship as it provides an excellent learning opportunity.
 The responsibility and degree of involvement during presentations will gradually increase throughout the year.